 Student Name: Year: Pastoral Class:

 Start of Leave: Return to School:

 Total Number of College days missed:

 Reason for Leave:

-I as the parent/guardian seek approval of my intention to remove my child from formal education in order to pursue an alternative activity.
-This application is made in advance (a minimum of 2 weeks prior to the commencement of leave) in order for the College to make a judgement about the allocation of grades and potential eligibility for academic acknowledgement of my child.
-I accept that failure to complete this declaration will adversely affect my child's ability to demonstrate the academic course requirements and may withdraw them from potential academic awards.
+Ito remove my child from formal education in •

+is made in advance (a minimum of 2 weeks pi

+College to make a judgement about the allocation ation of grades and pot ential eligibility for academic

+acknowledgement of my child.
+I accept that f ailure to complete this declaration will adversely affect

+my child's ability to demonstrate the academi c course requirements and may withdraw them from

+potential academic awards.